liewteh/challenge-london-mini-guide/challenge-hotel-server/README.md

 1. Create a new booking
 1. Read all bookings
-1. Read one booking specified by an ID
+1. Read one booking, specified by an ID
-1. Delete a booking, by ID
+1. Delete a booking, specified by an ID

+If the booking for deletion cannot be found by id, return a 404.

 All message content should be passed as JSON.

 See the later spoiler section "Correct Routes" if you are not sure of the correct routes.

+### Testing

-You will need to use the app "postman" to test deleting a booking.
+You should use the app "postman" to test creating and deleting bookings.

-If the booking for deletion cannot be found by id, return a 404.
+You can also try with this ALPHA-version [hotel tester app: https://cyf-hotel-tester.netlify.com/](https://cyf-hotel-tester.netlify.com/).

+- Note that you'll have to click `set API` and enter your own base URL (e.g. https://alisina-hotel-server.glitch.me)
+- Do not rely on this app for your testing.
+Be sure to check the javascript console if it misbehaves.

 ## Data model